BabakAkbari/Tiny-LB-MPC/README.md

 ## Overview

-Tiny aerial robots offer immense promise for applications like search and rescue, exploration, and monitoring.
-However, their computational constraints make it difficult to deploy advanced control algorithms.

 Tiny-LB-MPC tackles this by:
 - Leveraging the **differential flatness** property of multirotors to reduce problem complexity.
 - Introducing a **solver-aware learning** approach that makes the control problem tractable on embedded hardware.